Zhincore/cp2077-voiceswap/README.md

 - **Phase 7:** `pack_files [archive_name]` - Packs the files into a `.archive`.
   - Should be pretty quick.
 - **Phase 8:** `zip [archive_name]` - Zips the resulting files for distribution.
-  - This final step should be nearly instant, too.
+  - This final step should be fast too.

 ## Development